-

 Use computer technology to write Chinese characters

-Dr. Suzhong Tian, Professor at Husson University and University of Maine.
+Dr. Suzhong Tian, Professor at the University of Maine.

 Ms. Jing Zhang, Certified teacher of Chinese; President of BCS; Director of STARTALK programs in Bangor.

-Mr. Zifeng Ren, Chinese Teacher of Washington Academy.
+Mr. Lei Zhang, Chinese Teacher from Washington Academy.

 Requirement: Letter of recommendation from a current teacher.